hossain-khan/vision.hossainkhan.com/_README.md

 `overlay_opacity` – this sets the opacity of the overlay when you hover over grid items (portfolio and blog posts).
 Use a decimal value here, e.g. `0.8` will give you 80% opacity on hover.
 `grid_spacing` – this sets the amount of spacing (in pixels) between each item in the grid layout.

+**Contact settings**

+The theme comes with a pre-made contact form that you can use with [Formspree](https://formspree.io/), which is free for up to 50 submissions per month.
+Please read through their website for instructions on how to set up your contact form.
+You could also easily adapt it to use another contact form service.

+`form_action` – this is the action attribute that you get from FormSpree, for example `https://formspree.io/your@email.com` `confirmation_url` – by default the user is shown a default Formspree thank you page.
+You can use this setting to provide an alternative URL for that page, for example `/thanks` – we have included a basic thank you page with the theme.
+`email_subject` – choose the subject of the email you receive from Formspree.
+`send_button_text` – change the text used on the form submit button.

+Hint: you can add the contact form to any page of your site using the include – `{% include contact-form.html %}` – for example if you wanted to have the contact form on your About page.

 **Social settings**

 Here you can add links to your profiles on social networks, and they'll be shown in the footer.
 Simply add your URL next to the ones you want to show.